neurologic/Comparative-Animal-Behavior/understanding-behavior/family-life_mating-systems.md

 :::

-The type of mating system that evolves will depend on which sex is limiting and the degree to which the other sex can control resource access or monopolizes mates.
+The type of mating system that evolves will depend on which sex is limiting/limited and the degree to which the other sex can control resource access or monopolizes mates.
 Often, it seems that the distribution of resources influences the behavior of one sex and the behavior of that sex then influences the mating behavior of the other sex.

 If members of the mate limited sex can limit access to the resources needed to survive and reproduce, then they could gain control over members of the limiting sex.
 Then, monopolization of access to the other sex seems like it would enable polygyny and polyandry to evolve.